Norwegian Sun accidents and incidents

 The list of other bonus perks added as compensation also included free wine at dinner, rum punch in the afternoon, free photos (at the Photo Gallery), free use of the Hippo Slide (Great Stirrup Cay).

 (sexual) September 19, 2006, the Alaskan police investigated first-degree criminal sexual conduct case on the ship involving 2 crew members.
 When the vessel was in Southeast Alaska waters, the police received a crime report about a male crew who sexually assaulted a 25-year-old female crew.

 |May 2006||Cruise Illness / Norovirus Outbreaks|

 May 2006, CDC reported on the voyage May 13 to 20, a Norovirus outbreak (gastrointestinal illness) infected 71 passengers (out of 2107, or 3,4%) and 6 crew (out of 924, or 0,7%).
-All sick suffered from Noro virus symptoms (vomiting, diarrhea) and were quarantined to their cabins for 48 hours.
-The ship was on 7-day Alaskan cruise from homeport Seattle WA.
+All sick suffered from Noro virus symptoms (vomiting, diarrhoea) and were quarantined to their cabins for 48 hours.
+The ship was on a 7-day Alaskan cruise from homeport Seattle WA.

 |03 May 2003||Sea Pollution|